-plant 4 to 6 single rootstocks 8 inches apart to form a clump.
+Plant 4 to 6 single rootstocks 8 inches apart to form a clump.
 Clumps should not be closer than 3 feet apart.
 If set closer, plants will become crowded quicker and have to be reset more often.

 Set the rootstocks in a shallow hole.
 The hole should be large enough to accommodate the rootstocks and the attached fibrous roots.
-Cover with soil level with the top of the rootstock.
+Cover the top of the rootstock with approximately 1 inch of soil.
 Firm the soil well.
 Cut the tops back to 4 to 6 inches at planting time.